christofolo/christofolo.github.io/musictheory.md

 ![ ]({{ site.baseurl }}/images/fretboard-c-major-frets.png){: .mx-auto.d-block :}

+You can play the Major Scale anywhere on the guitar (on a single string) by memorizing this pattern:

 ![ ]({{ site.baseurl }}/images/major-scale-pattern-rainbow.png?2272022){: .mx-auto.d-block :}

 Definitions to learn: the first note in a scale is called the Tonic.